 Our experienced attorneys understand how to help car accident victims pursue the financial recovery they need.

 Can I File with My Insurer?

-Page 3 of the Ohio Department of Insurance’s Guide to Automobile Insurance lays out a policyholder’s rights and obligations.
+The Ohio Department of Insurance’s Guide to Automobile Insurance lays out a policyholder’s rights and obligations.
 These include:

 - Purchasing at least the minimum required insurance